Parabens: Are They Really Dangerous?

 Due to their low cost and effectiveness, parabens have been the most widely used preservatives in personal care products since the 1950s, but their reputation over the last couple of decades as safe ingredients (in everything from cosmetics and shampoos to foods and pharmaceuticals) is a hotly debated topic among the scientific community, skincare companies, and consumers.

-Parabens are a synthetically made chemical with preservative like qualities created by combining an alcohol with an acid.
-The most commonly used parabens are butylparaben, methylparaben, and propylparaben.
-Typically, products will contain more than one type of paraben, or use parabens in combination with other chemical preservatives to better protect a product.
+Parabens are synthetically made chemicals used to prevent the growth of bacteria, fungi, and other microbes—the most commonly used variations are known as butylparaben, methylparaben, ethylparaben, and propylparaben.
+Skincare products typically contain more than one type of paraben, and they often use these in combination with other chemical preservatives to keep away microbial growth.

 Many people are understandably concerned about the potentially harmful side effects of putting parabens on their skin.
 Much of the controversy began with a study that found parabens in samples of cancerous breast tumors, leading to concerns that parabens may play a role in the development of breast cancer—especially when paraben-containing products are applied to skin near and on the breast, as in deodorants.